poppy-project/poppy-docs/en/programming/snap.md

 First test your connection with the (tangible or simulated) robot with the "test connection" block.
 ![test connection](../img/snap/test_connection.png).
 if the block answer is "You may have connection troubles", your "host" variable inside the Snap_!_ project is probably wrong.
-The host variable must be the IP or the hostname+".local" of your robot ; if you're using V-REP localhost is used to point to your own computer.
+The host variable must be the IP or the hostname+".local" of your robot ; if you're using CoppeliaSim localhost is used to point to your own computer.

 ![test connection3](../img/snap/test_connection3.png).